 If you have existing customers, list your top 10 by deal velocity (how fast they closed), retention (how long they stayed), and expansion (did they buy more).
 Look for patterns not in their firmographics, but in what was happening at their company when they bought.

 If you have no customers yet, start with hypotheses.
-Talk to 15-20 people in your target market.
-Ask: “When was the last time you evaluated a tool like this?
-What triggered that evaluation?”
+Talk to 15 to 20 people in your target market.
+Ask: “When was the last time you evaluated a tool like this, and what triggered that evaluation?”
 The answers reveal signals, not demographics.

 Set your filters wide enough to capture all plausible buyers, narrow enough to exclude obvious non-fits.
 For most B2B companies, this means:

-- Industry: 2-4 verticals where your value proposition resonates most
+- Industry: 2 to 4 verticals where your value proposition resonates most

-- Company size: Employee count or revenue range where your pricing makes sense
+- Company size: the employee count or revenue range where your offer makes sense

-- Tech stack: Tools they already use that indicate compatibility or replacement opportunity
+- Tech stack: tools they already use that indicate compatibility or a replacement opportunity

 This baseline is your universe.
 Everything after this is about prioritizing within it.

-3. Map the signals that preceded their purchase
+3. Map the buying signals and timing triggers

-For each of your best customers (or hypothetical buyers), identify what changed at their company in the 30-90 days before they started evaluating your category.
+For each of your best customers or hypothetical buyers, identify what changed at their company in the 30 to 90 days before they started evaluating your category.
 Common patterns:

-- New hire in a relevant role — a new VP of Marketing evaluating agencies, a new CTO evaluating dev tools
+- New hire in a relevant role, such as a new VP of Marketing evaluating agencies or a new CTO evaluating dev tools

-- Funding round — new capital unlocks new spending
+- Funding round, because new capital unlocks new spending

-- Competitor churn — they left a competitor’s platform (visible through job postings, tech stack changes, or LinkedIn activity)
+- Competitor churn, when they leave a competitor’s platform, visible through job postings, tech stack changes, or public activity

-- Expansion signals — opening new offices, hiring rapidly, launching new products
+- Expansion signals, such as opening new offices, hiring rapidly, or launching new products

-- Pain signals — negative Glassdoor reviews about a function you improve, public complaints about a process you fix
+- Pain signals, such as public complaints about a process you fix

 | Signal | Trigger window | Why |